 The Committee must analyze current efforts, devise a standard reporting system, determine changes needed, and make other recommendations.
-The Committee must meet within thirty
+The Committee must meet within thirty days after its creation and must meet at least quarterly thereafter.
+A report is due by January 15th of each year.

-This act contains an emergency clause and will expire December 31, 2007.
-ERIN MOTLEY
+This act contains an emergency clause and will expire December 31, 2007. $\tt ERIN\ MOTLEY$